MicrosoftDocs/azure-dev-docs/python/tutorial-vs-code-serverless-python-07.md

 ---
-title: "Tutorial: Add a storage binding for Azure Functions in Python with Visual Studio Code"
+title: "Tutorial: Add a storage binding for Azure Functions in Python with VS Code"
 description: Tutorial step 7, adding a binding in Python to write messages to Azure storage. ms.topic: conceptual ms.date: 09/02/2019